China newspaper execs confess to extorting money from companies

 The website would charge companies between 200,000 ($32,624) and 300,000 yuan ($48,930) in the form of advertising contracts to delete critical articles.

-State media has been the key vehicle for party propaganda, but reforms over the past decade have allowed greater commercialization and some increase in editorial independence.
+State media has been the key vehicle for party propaganda, but reforms over the past decade have allowed greater commercialisation and some increase in editorial independence.

 The news comes amid a crackdown at CCTV, where prosecutors have detained a top news anchor and a senior executive is being investigated on suspicion of bribery.